The General (Muchamore novel): Plot

-As the Christmas of 2007 approaches, James Adams taking part in a mass riot organized by Chris Bradford, the charismatic leader of anarchist group SAG (Street Action Group).
-He later acts as Bradford's bodyguard during a meeting with a gun supplier and successfully plants a surveillance device, only for the police to arrive unexpectedly and arrest everyone, aborting the mission.
+James Adams is on a mission to infiltrate anarchist group SAG (Street Action Group), whose charismatic leader Chris Bradford plans to escalate to acts of terrorism.
+James acts as Bradford's bodyguard during a meeting with an arms dealer and successfully plants a surveillance device on the dealer, only for the police to arrive unexpectedly and arrest everyone, having already placed the dealer under surveillance.
 James returns to campus to discover that his girlfriend Dana Smith has been cheating on him with fellow cherub Michael Hendry, and breaks up with her.

-Meanwhile, James' sister Lauren and some younger agents are sent to test the security of an air traffic control centre.
-They capture all the security guards and cause a lot of damage, but miss an engineer who calls in the RAF.
+Meanwhile, Lauren, Rat, Bethany, Jake, Kevin and Ronan are sent to test the security of an air traffic control centre.
+They manage to gain access to the centre and incapacitate the security guards, but miss an engineer who calls in the RAF.
 The mission is still regarded as successful, having exposed security weaknesses.

 On New Year's Day a select team of CHERUB agents, including James and Lauren, fly to Las Vegas for a brief vacation on the way to Fort Reagan, the world's largest urban warfare training compound.
 They are to take part in a two-week exercise along with forty British SAS commandos, posing as insurgents in an area controlled by an American battalion of a thousand soldiers.
 Weapons are restricted to paint guns and grenades.

 Under the leadership of Ukrainian trainer Yosyp Kazakov, who is bitterly anti-American, the "insurgents" soon make their first move, knocking out aerial surveillance by wrecking the American spy drones.
-During this raid, James and a British sergeant sneak into the army base to add a powerful laxative to the base's water system, incapacitating the majority of the American troops with violent diarrhoea.
+During this raid, James and a British sergeant sneak into the army base to add a powerful laxative to the base's water system, incapacitating the majority of the American troops.
 The "insurgents" persuade some drunken students, posing as "civilians" in the exercise, to join them in storming the base.
-The American commander General Shirley is "killed" by a paint grenade dropped by cherub Kevin Sumner.
+The American commander General Shirley is "killed" by a paint grenade dropped by Kevin.
 The Americans are overrun and suspend the exercise after only two days.

-Kazakov's tactics, though effective, are so controversial that he and James are asked to leave before the exercise restarts.
+Kazakov's tactics, though effective, are so controversial that he is asked to leave before the exercise restarts; James is also forced to leave for his own safety after Shirley petulantly reveals James' role in poisoning the troops.
 As they have some free time, Kazakov persuades James to put his mathematical skills to illegal use, counting cards on blackjack tables in Las Vegas.
 Despite James almost being caught, they end up winning over $90,000.

-Arriving back at campus, Lauren mentions to James that his ex-girlfriend, Kerry Chang, has broken up with her boyfriend Bruce Norris after having a massive ruck at the hotel they were staying at after the exercise.
+Arriving back at campus, Lauren confronts James about his exploits, having deduced that he was responsible from news coverage while she was in Las Vegas, but refuses to report him.
+She also reveals that James' ex-girlfriend Kerry has broken with her boyfriend Bruce.